Ninth session of the Implementation Review Group (9th IRG)

 Written submissions by NGOs

 The IRG sessions are open to UNCAC signatory states and intergovernmental organisations.
-So far, civil society organisations have not been permitted to participate as observers, due to opposition from a small but influential group of countries.
-This is problematic, because it is inconsistent with international human rights standards, with Goal 16 of the Sustainable Development Goals and with transparency and participation standards in the Convention itself.
+Civil society organisations have not been permitted to participate as observers, due to opposition from a small but influential group of countries.
+This is problematic and inconsistent with international human rights standards, Goal 16 of the Sustainable Development Goals and with transparency and participation standards in the Convention itself.

 Instead of including civil society representatives in its meetings, since 2011, the IRG holds a Briefing for non-governmental organisations (NGOs).
 During these briefings, UNODC provides representatives of civil society organisations with information on the status of the review process and review discussions, and there is also an opportunity for those representatives to ask questions and make presentations on key issues to the government representatives who also attend the meeting.